George Bamberger

+Early life

+Bamberger was born on August 1, 1923, in Staten Island, New York City, New York, where he was raised.
+He attended McKee Vocational High School in Staten Island.
+He entered the military in February of 1943, and served in the United States Army during World War II in the Mediterranean and European theaters of operations.

 Playing career

-Bamberger was born and raised in Staten Island, New York City, New York.
-He served in the United States Army during World War II in the Mediterranean and European theaters of operations and signed with the hometown New York Giants in 1946.
-Bamberger reached double digits in wins during four of his first five minor league seasons; he would record ten or more victories in 15 of his 18 years as a minor league pitcher, and win 213 total games during that span (1946–63).
+Bamberger signed with the hometown New York Giants in 1946.
+He was assigned to the Erie Sailors of the Class C Middle Atlantic League, where he had a 13–3 record and 1.35 earned run average (ERA) with eight shutouts in 18 games started.
+Bamberger reached double digits in wins during four of his first five minor league seasons; he would record ten or more victories in 15 of his 18 years as a minor league pitcher, and win 213 total games during that span (1946–63), with a 3.72 ERA.

 Bamberger made the Giants' 28-man roster at the outset of the 1951 season.
 In his big-league debut on April 19, 1951, during a Patriots' Day doubleheader against the Boston Braves at Braves Field, he gave up three hits (including a home run to Sam Jethroe) and two earned runs in two innings pitched.
-Nine days later, he struggled again, as he surrendered a base on balls and then a two-run homer to Jackie Robinson, while recording no outs, against the Brooklyn Dodgers.
+Nine days later, he struggled again, as he surrendered a base on balls and then a two-run home run to Jackie Robinson, while recording no outs, against the Brooklyn Dodgers.

 Bamberger spent the rest of that season with the Triple-A Ottawa Giants of the International League.
+He pitched a no-hitter for Ottawa on Father’s Day in 1951, shortly after his daughter was born.

 In 1952, Bamberger again was a member of the big-league Giants during the season's early weeks.
 He appeared in five more games, all as a relief pitcher, but was largely ineffective, allowing six hits, three walks, and four earned runs in four full innings of work.
-After June 1, he was sent to the Oakland Oaks of the top-level Pacific Coast League, where he spent the bulk of the rest of his playing career.
-The Oaks transferred to Vancouver, British Columbia, in 1956, and Bamberger remained with the renamed Vancouver Mounties for another seven years until the franchise moved again, to Dallas, Texas, in 1963.
+After June 1, he was sent to the Oakland Oaks of the top-level Pacific Coast League (PCL), going 14–6, with a 2.88 ERA.
+He would spend the bulk of the rest of his playing career in the PCL.
+The Oaks transferred to Vancouver, British Columbia, in 1956, and became affiliated with the Orioles.